HankiDesign/DSA/README.md

 - Sequential search
 - Probability search

-# Questions & Answers
+# Numbers
-Here you can find some DSA interview questions.
+Here you can find some common questions about numbers.

 ## Implement a Fibonacci sequence using recursive and sequentialal gorithms